fserb/bkc/pages/bouncing/bouncing.md

   updateCollision(crystal.control[0], crystal.control[1]);
 ```

-We calculate the `distance` between the two circles by computing a vector from
+We calculate the `distance` between the two circles by computing a vector `col`
-one to the other.
+from one to the other.
 If we are farther than the sum of the radius, there's no
 collision and our job here is done.

 `Math.hypot()` is one of those lesser known `Math` functions that is very handy:
 it returns the square root of the sum of the squares of all its arguments.
 In
 the case of two arguments, `Math.hypot(x,y)`, calculates $\sqrt{x^2 + y^2}$
-which is the magnitude of a vector.
+which is the magnitude of a vector, the hypotenuse of the triangle, the
+euclidian norm, etc...

 ```op:update_collision+1,spawn:2,lens:update_collision
   const col = { x: b.pos.x - a.pos.x, y: b.pos.y - a.pos.y};